pyxeda/MiddleSchoolCurriculum/Volume 1/Chapter8/README.md

-This folder include all the python code examples related to Chapter 8: KNN
+This folder include all the python code examples related to Chapter 8: Linear Regression

-Classification         ->  How to create KNN model (using scikit-learn) on the child vs adult dataset (classification) and how to calculate the accuracy and confusion matrix
+LinearRegression   ->  How to create a linear regression model (using scikit learn) and then how to calculate the accuracy.

-Regression             ->  How to create KNN model (using scikit-learn) on the averages dataset (regression) and how to calculate RMSE and MAE